Eryoung-610/NBA-Database/README.md

 ## How to Use
 Fork and clone

-npm i install for dependencies
+npm i install - for dependencies

+sequelize db:seed:all to populate db

 ## Project Planning
 Notes : As balldontlie API did not include player pictures, I had to create my own seeding file to accomodate for that.
 I had to manually input all 506 current NBA players into a 4000+ line long seeder file.